 5 Workflow Objects

-If an object is used during a workflow that spans multiple pages but is not displayed on every one of those pages, the Mendix Client could incorrectly determine that the object is not necessary anymore.
-This situation can also happen if you allow users to navigate backwards through a workflow using the Close button or a browser’s Back button.
+If an object is used during a flow that spans multiple pages but is not displayed on every one of those pages, the Mendix Client could incorrectly determine that the object is not necessary anymore.
+This situation can also happen if you allow users to navigate backwards through a flow using the Close button or a browser’s Back button.
 In that case, the objects on the page that was previously displayed might have been removed already.

 To prevent this from occurring, you can link non-persistable objects that have long life spans to the current session object.